velazquez-96/Web-scrapping-Mars-Project/README.md

 # Outcomes

 Main web application page.
-The button scrapes for new information and displays it the HTML.
+The button scrapes for new information.

 ![Image1.png](Images/Image1.png)

-Example of some of the information scrapped with python BeautifulSoup.
+Example of some of the information scrapped with Python BeautifulSoup.

 ![Image2.png](Images/Image2.png)